One of the more stressful things about traveling can be deciding what to pack, especially on those overnight flights.

 My latest water bottle obsession is these super cool Vapur bottles.
 I’d seen them on Amazon for the longest time but thought there was no way that would actually work.
 I bought one for Pete a few months ago and we took it to Morocco and it ended up being a great bottle!
 It’s nice because you can fold it up when it’s empty and then clip it to another bag when it’s full.

-Also, check out the 22 items every traveler should own!
+Related: 22 items every traveler should own!